Suchir Balaji: New York Times article

 In an October 23, 2024 New York Times interview, Balaji alleged that products like ChatGPT violate United States copyright law because they are trained on the products of business competitors, and because the chatbots' outputs can then imitate and substitute those products.
 He said that ChatGPT and similar chatbots are ruining the commercial viability of the individuals and organizations who produced the data that the AI systems are trained on.

 The New York Times piece contains a summary of Balaji's essay "When does generative AI qualify for fair use?", published on his personal website earlier that week.
 In the essay, he mathematically analyzed the outputs of chatbots such as ChatGPT, and argued that they fail the four-factor test for determining fair use under U.S. copyright law.
 He further suggests that the argument could be applied to other generative AI products as well.

 At the time, OpenAI was being sued for copyright infringement by prominent authors and news publishers, including The New York Times.
-In a November 18, 2024 court filing, Balaji was identified by the New York Timess attorneys as one of a number of people who might have "relevant documents" in the copyright case against OpenAI.
+In a November 18, 2024 court filing, Balaji was identified by the New York Times attorneys as one of a number of people who might have "relevant documents" in the copyright case against OpenAI.
 Several of the people named in the news service's court filings as potentially having relevant documents were former or current OpenAI employees.
 Balaji had said that he would testify against OpenAI.
 Unlike other OpenAI whistleblowers, Balaji did not reveal any new information about the company.

 The New York Times article cites Stanford University law professor Mark Lemley, who disagreed that generative AI services violate copyright law, and intellectual property attorney Bradley Hulbert, who said a new law might be necessary to settle the question of legality.
-Months after Balaji's death, which attracted significant public attention, Hulbert told Fortune magazine that Balaji's essay "[reads like] the argument of a really smart non-lawyer who read up on the subject but does not have a thorough understanding."
-Another intellectual property attorney, quoted anonymously by the magazine due to concerns about conspiracy theories surrounding Balaji's death, said Balaji's analysis "misunderstands the law in some fundamental ways."
+Months after Balaji's death, which attracted significant public attention, Hulbert told Fortune magazine that Balaji's essay "[reads like] the argument of a really smart non-lawyer who read up on the subject but does not have a thorough understanding".
+Another intellectual property attorney, quoted anonymously by Fortune due to concerns about conspiracy theories surrounding Balaji's death, said Balaji's analysis "misunderstands the law in some fundamental ways".

-OpenAI argued that its software was "grounded in fair use and related international copyright principles that are fair for creators and support innovation," and was "trained on publicly available data."
+OpenAI argued that its software was "grounded in fair use and related international copyright principles that are fair for creators and support innovation", and was "trained on publicly available data".